Ruggero1912/ruggero1912.github.io/_projects/traveltales.md

 After news proposition, the system starts a feedback gathering phase in which people engagement level is estimated by exploiting audio and video features coming from each user.

+The system is capable of recognizing who is speaking, the vocal emotion and also the facial expression of each passenger onboard during the gathering phase.

+### Demo

+Some short video demos:

+### Can I try it?

+The code is freely available on GitHub, in [this repo]({{ page.github }}).

+In order to run it, simply follow the instructions that you can find inside the repository.

+If you encounter any issue or problem during the deployment process, please contact me, I will be glad to give you more detailed instructions.